FroggDev/zabbix-nfs/README.md

 It can check:
 * If NFS server is accepting request
 * The NFS server version
-* If NFS share are available
+* If NFS shares are available

 # Requirement
 The script use the commands **showmount** & **rpcinfo** so it requires the linux package **nfs-common**